CU-PWFA/GaussBean/README.md

 ### Setting up IPython

-If you are using JupyterLab, a single Jupyter Notebook, or an application like Spyder, you can use the following command in your terminal to install <ins>ipykernel</ins>, which makes it easier to use our new environment in any of the previously-listed applications:
+If you are using JupyterLab, a single Jupyter Notebook, or an application like Spyder, you can use the following command in your terminal to use <ins>ipykernel</ins>, which makes it easier to use our new environment in any of the previously-listed applications:

 ```
 python -m ipykernel install --user --name=gaussbean